Azaxis/learning-opentok-ios/README.md

    From the OpenTok iOS SDK, you can drag the OpenTok.framework into the list of libraries in the Xcode project explorer for the app.

+4. Copy the SampleConfig.h file to a Config.h file.

+   Copy the contents of the SampleConfig.h file to the clipboard.
+Then select File > New > File (Command-N).
+In the dialog that is displayed, select Header File, click Next, and save the file as Config.h.

+  The next section describes how setting values for the constants defined in this file.

 ## Getting an OpenTok session ID, token, and API key

 An OpenTok session connects different clients letting them share audio-video streams and